This blog was updated on July 25th, 2023.

 Students in foster care and students experiencing homelessness are both categorically eligible for some supports, like the USDA free and reduced-price meals program.

 A lack of coordination between schools and community service partners can result in fragmented services when continuity of services is desperately needed.

 Reaching highly mobile students

-The first prong of any plan to help these student subgroups is to identify the students who are eligible for assistance.
-That first step can sometimes be difficult due to the stigma associated with the student’s living situation as students are often hesitant to self-identify.
+The first step to help these student subgroups is to identify the students who are eligible for assistance.
+This can be difficult due to the stigma associated with the student’s living situation as students are often hesitant to self-identify.

 The Homeless Information Management System for Students (HIMSS) helps school homeless liaisons and community service providers stay connected by providing:

 - Automated emails to service partners for health service providers or social workers when students' homeless status and/or foster care status is confirmed

 - Optional logins so service partners can access the system remotely